Eligibility Requirements for DPD Services

 To receive an attorney, you must qualify as indigent under Washington State law.
 According to RCW 10.101, a person who is indigent:

-- Receives public assistance (temporary assistance for needy families, general assistance, poverty-relate veterans' benefits, food stamps or food stamp benefits transferred electronically, refugee resettlement benefits, Medicaid, or supplemental security income); OR
+- Receives public assistance (temporary assistance for needy families; aged, blind or disabled assistance benefits; medical care services under RCW 74.09.035; pregnant women assistance benefits, poverty-related veterans' benefits, food stamps or food stamp benefits transferred electronically, refugee resettlement benefits, Medicaid, or supplemental security income); OR

 - Is involuntarily committed to a public mental health facility; OR

-- Receives an annual income, after taxes, of 125% or less of the current federally established poverty level (external); OR
+- Receives an annual income, after taxes, of 125 percent or less of the current federally established poverty level (external); OR

 - Is unable to pay the anticipated cost of counsel for the matter before the court because the available funds are insufficient to pay any amount for the retention of counsel.

-- a misdemeanor in King County District Court, Domestic Violence Court, King County Mental Health Court, Shoreline Municipal Court, Kenmore Municipal Court, or Redmond Municipal Court
+- a misdemeanor in King County District Court, Domestic Violence Court, King County Mental Health Court;

-- a juvenile offense in King County Superior Court or Juvenile Drug Court a Becca case in King County Superior Court
+- a juvenile offense in King County Superior Court or Juvenile Drug Court or a Becca case in King County Superior Court; or

 You may also apply for a public defender if:

-- DSHS/CPS has taken away your children in a dependency action in King County Superior Court
+- The state Department of Social and Health Services has taken away your children in a dependency action in King County Superior Court;

-- you are filing a misdemeanor appeal in King County Superior Court
+- you are filing a misdemeanor appeal in King County Superior Court; or

 - civil lawsuits